DYMY

-DYMY (105.5 FM), broadcasting as 105.5 Easy Rock, is a radio station owned by Manila Broadcasting Company through its licensee Cebu Broadcasting Company and operated by Muñoz Broadcasting Concepts.
+DYMY (105.5 FM), broadcasting as 105.5 Easy Rock, is a radio station owned by MBC Media Group through its licensee Cebu Broadcasting Company and operated by Muñoz Broadcasting Concepts.
 The station's studio and transmitter are located at the 2nd floor, RML Bldg., Burgos St., Bacolod.

 History

 The station was inaugurated in 1995 as a relay station of Manila-based Showbiz Tsismis under the call letters DYTS.
 In 2000, it rebranded as Yes FM and adopted a mass-based format.
 On July 1, 2009, it rebranded as 105.5 Easy Rock and switched to a Soft AC format.